bluesky-social/atproto-website/content/specs/at-uri-scheme.md

 }
 </style>

-# ATP URI Scheme
+# Atproto URI Scheme

-The `at` URL scheme is used to address records in the ATP network.
+The `at` URL scheme is used to address records in the atproto network.

 ```
 atp-url   = "at://" authority path [ "#" fragment ]